 With a hand mixer or paddle attachment on your stand mixer, cream the butter on medium-high until it’s creamy and light (almost white) in color.
 About 7 minutes.

 With the mixer on low, add the sifted powdered sugar one cup at a time, scraping down after each addition and making sure each cup is fully incorporated before adding the next one.

 Add vanilla, milk, and salt and mix on low for another minute until fully incorporated.

 Tips for the best buttercream consistency

 There are three types of consistency for buttercream that you need to know, and each one plays a different role in cake decorating.

-This is what you want if you’re frosting a cake, especially if you want a smooth buttercream finish.
-This buttercream is pretty thin consistency as-is, so it’s super easy to spread smoothly onto cakes.
-To test and make sure you’ve got a thin consistency going, you should be able to dip your rubber spatula into the buttercream and it will come out with smooth peaks and spread easily when you move your finger over it.
+This is the most versatile of all consistencies.
+It works perfectly as a filling between layers, crumb coating, frosting a cake (especially if you want a smooth buttercream finish), and even decorating cupcakes with simple piping tips.
+This buttercream recipe is medium consistency as-is, so it’s super easy to spread smoothly onto cakes.
+To test and make sure you’ve got a medium consistency going, you should be able to dip your rubber spatula into the buttercream and it will come out with soft peaks and spread easily when you move your finger over it.

 If you’re piping buttercream flowers, especially ones with petals that need to stand upright, you’ll need a stiff consistency.
-Add an extra cup powdered sugar per batch of the above recipe to achieve this.
+Add an extra 1/2 cup of powdered sugar per batch of the above recipe to achieve this.
 When you dip your rubber spatula into the frosting, it should come out with stiff peaks, but when you pipe with it, make sure it’s not so thick that you have to put a ton of extra pressure on the bag or clog the piping tip.
 If you’re running into these problems, fear not!
-You can tone it down by adding whole milk, 1 tsp at a time, until it’s just right.
+You can tone it down by adding room temperature whole milk, 1 tsp at a time, until it’s just right.